Aydin-ab/ray-aydin/doc/source/serve/multi-app.md

 For more details on the multi-application config format, see the documentation for [`ServeDeploySchema`](serve-rest-api-config-schema).

 :::{note}
 You must remove `host` and `port` from the application entry.
-In a multi-application config, specifying cluster-level options within an individual application isn't applicable, and is not supported.
+In a multi-application config, specifying cluster-level options within an individual application isn't applicable, and isn't supported.
 :::